 Digital technology has huge potential to support and accelerate the delivery of all of our goals and priorities and offers exciting opportunities for artists, audiences and the broader sector.
-In Achieving great art for everyone we identify 'the dizzying potential of digital technology in transforming the way we make, distribute, receive and exchange art.'
+In Great art and culture for everyonewe identify 'the dizzying potential of digital technology in transforming the way we make, distribute, receive and exchange art.'

 Digital innovation encompasses a wide range of activities that are enabled by digital technology, including creative practice, audience engagement and marketing, technological innovation, new business models and distribution.

 Within this broader context, we have created a new policy approach to focus on artistic and cultural works and content that are created for digital platforms and/or distributed digitally to engage the public.